donghaozhang/SensorDH/README.md

 7. unknown_path: the path of the dataset that you want to classify, which will be divided into two categories and placed in two folders after running our classify model

+8. Dataset folders notes: since we are using the [torchvision.datasets.ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) to label the image, please follow the way to creat your image folders.
+And the image should be cut dowm to small images such as 500 by 500, not the original medical micro image.

 ### Setup a python3 environment for octid
 1. Create environment with conda: